acro5piano/knex-gql/README.md

 Creating a GraphQL service with a Relational Database is a hard thing.
 We should take care of:

 - Performance.
-N+1 problem will happen if you don't use Dataloader
+N+1 problem will happen if you don't use Dataloader.
 - Pagination.
-Dataloader pattern is hard to implement pagination without a hacky `union` or window functions.
+[Dataloader pattern is hard to implement pagination](https://github.com/graphql/dataloader/issues/231) without a hacky `union` or window functions.
 - Security.
 Keeping private fields needs much more work.
 - Code Reusability.
 GraphQL frameworks provides the Middleware function, but it is often not enough.
 - Realtime.
 Using GraphQL subscription is a challenging task.